Demetrius of Pharos: The Second Illyrian War

 Unlike Teuta in 229 BC, Demetrius was well prepared for the Roman invasion.
-He first placed a garrison in Dimallum, an Illyrian city-fortress from Apollonia.
-He eliminated his opponents in other places, those Illyrians who opposed his rule, and stationed 6,000 of his best forces on his home island Pharos.
+He first placed a garrison in Dimallum, an Illyrian city-fortress near Apollonia.
+He eliminated his opponents in other places, those Illyrians who opposed his rule, and stationed 6,000 of his best men on his home island Pharos.
 As before, both consuls of the year accompanied the Roman expedition, but the leading role was given to Aemilius Paullus, who was to be killed in the great Roman disaster at Cannae three years later.
 The Adriatic took on particular importance in Rome's preparations for the Second Punic War which was to last from 218 to 201 BC.
 Anticipating a long and difficult war far away from Rome, the Roman Senate decided first to set matters right in Illyria.

 In 219 BC, having decided that Dimallum was crucial to Demetrius' power in the region, the consul prepared to besiege the city but was able to take it by direct assault within seven days.
 As a result, all the Illyrian towns and cities of the area submitted to Roman protection, each receiving the appropriate terms and conditions.
 Next, the Romans moved against Demetrius on the island of Pharos, who awaited the attack with good troops, ample provisions and war materials behind strong fortifications, that of the city of Issa (modern Vis).
 In order to avoid a long siege, Aemilius decided to risk another frontal attack.
 The Roman army moved from the mainland to a wooded area of the island.
 The next day, a small force of ships was sent out to tempt Demetrius from behind his fortifications.
 Demetrius marched down to the harbor to oppose the Roman landing.
 The strategy worked, and when the main Roman army appeared from another direction on the island, the Illyrian army was forced to give battle cut off from their city.
 Attacked on two sides, and cut off from the protection of the city walls, the battle was lost.
 In 218 BC, the Illyrian forces soon surrendered while Demetrius deserted the island and fled to Macedonia, making his way to the court of Philip V of Macedon, who was now the Macedonian king following the death of Antigonus.